 - Set the scene by telling the woman that you will be quiet for a few minutes until you can get a clear image. - Talk directly to the woman (and her partner, if present).
-If you talk primarily to colleagues or trainees, this can cause distress. - If the scan shows a pregnancy smaller than dates, consider how you check the dates with the woman without implying that she's got them wrong.
-The ASCKS guidelinesi recommend asking the woman to confirm the date of her last period before the scan begins. - If there is clearly a discrepancy, explain what this might mean. - If you need to consult a colleague, tell the woman what you are doing/where you are going and why. - Try to minimise the time that women/couples are left alone, waiting and uncertain. - Don't be tempted to give false reassurance in order to make the woman feel better. - If you cannot give definite answers and a further scan or other test is needed, acknowledge how difficult uncertainty and unexpected problems can be. - Provide information about next steps, including: - the timing of a further scan and why - what might happen in the meantime - whom to contact if she needs help or information before then
+If you talk primarily to colleagues or trainees, this can cause distress. - If the scan shows a pregnancy smaller than dates, consider how you check the dates with the woman without implying that she's got them wrong. - If there is clearly a discrepancy, explain what this might mean. - If you need to consult a colleague, tell the woman what you are doing/where you are going and why. - Try to minimise the time that women/couples are left alone, waiting and uncertain. - Don't be tempted to give false reassurance in order to make the woman feel better. - If you cannot give definite answers and a further scan or other test is needed, acknowledge how difficult uncertainty and unexpected problems can be.

+- Provide information about next steps, including: - o the timing of a further scan and why - o what might happen in the meantime - o whom to contact if she needs help or information before then